Sherlock2000/pure-javascript/README.md

 # pure-javascript
-Javascript equivalents of jQuery functions.
-No need to import jQuery or any other libraries in your project .These functions or methods are build with standards and work with any framework or library.
-Now you don't need to include heavy libraries in your web project , which will surely improve page load time and performance.
+Javascript equivalents of jQuery functions.These functions or methods are build with standards and work with any framework or library.
+Now you don't need to include jQuery or any other heavy libraries in your web project , which will surely improve page load time and performance.

 ## Contents